-YOU are responsible for the SAFE operation and maintenance of your Convey-All® conveyor.
+YOU are responsible for the SAFE operation and maintenance of your Convey-AllTM Self-Propelled Bin Fill Conveyor.
 Be sure that everyone who will operate, maintain or work around it, is familiar with the safety, operating and maintenance procedures.

 This manual will take you step-by-step through your working day.
 It will alert you to all the safe practices that should be adhered to while operating the conveyor.